 Here’s a little story about me and Valentine’s Day.

-The Facebook reaction was swift with quite lot of my friend finding it really funny and teasing me about it but the joke was on my colleagues… I do actually like those movies!
+The Facebook reaction was swift with quite a lot of my online friends finding it really funny and teasing me about it but the joke was on my colleagues… I do actually like those movies!
 All this to say that all the activity on my page made it so that my status appeared in someone I was admiring from afar’s newsfeed.